 Copper, Nickel, PGE, Gold

-The Nisk property is composed of one block totaling 105 claims covering an area of 5,380.62 hectares and a length of over 20 kilometres.
-The Route du Nord from Chibougamau runs inside the south border of the property.
-The property is also traversed in a NE direction by a Hydro-Québec power line and a road that heads north to the Eastmain River and beyond to the La Grande River area.
+The Nisk property is composed of two blocks totaling 90 claims covering an area of 45.9 km2 and a length of over 20 km.
+The Route du Nord from Chibougamau runs inside the south border of the Property.
+Nisk-1 is also traversed in a NE direction by a Hydro-Québec power line and a road that heads north to the Eastmain River and beyond to the La Grande River area.

 The Nisk project offers strong lithium potential in a well-established area.
 The lithium pegmatites tend to occur in swarms in the volcano-sedimentary units.
 The Nisk property covers a large part of the regional volcano-sedimentary unit, a favourable unit that hosts Nemaska Lithium's Wabouchi deposit and the Lemarre showing.